King's CYP Mental Health Manuals

 Should I apply to KCL or sites first?

 As there is sometimes a cap on applications received on NHS Jobs, we would recommend applying for the sites first, in order to avoid any disappointment should an advert be taken down early.
-Our KCL application portal for the January 2024 intake will open on 31st July 2023 remain open until 23.59 on 20th November 2023.
+Our KCL application portal for the January 2026 intake will open on 1st of August 2025 and remain open until 23.59 on 24th November 2025.
 However, please note that a KCL application should be submitted in tandem with an application to a site or trust - the site/trust shortlisting process involves cross-checking the NHS Jobs application against the university application.
 Applicants will not be invited to interview unless both applications have been checked.

 How is the programme funded/How much will I get paid?

-Training and university teaching is funded by Health Education England.
-Successfully appointed EMHP students will be paid at rate equivalent to the NHS Agenda for Change Band 4 for the duration of their training.
+Training and university teaching is funded by NHS England.
+Successfully appointed EMHP students will be paid at a rate equivalent to the NHS Agenda for Change Band 4 for the duration of their training.

 Is the site/Trust vacancy I am appointed to permanent/guaranteed?